Things to Do at Sabah State Mosque

 Tickets & Pricing

 Free admission for all visitors.
-Donations are welcomed but not mandatory
+No advance booking required, though donations are welcomed

 Best Time to Visit